yoheinakajima/babyagi/README.md

 - Many minor optimizations/beautifications to the original code
 ************************************************************

 The overall speed is a bit slow with a 7B-Llama, but it works.
-The smart internet search is a great improvement and helps the 7B-Llama not to get stuck.
+The task processing speed is not so bad, what takes time is the summarization of internet search results.
+But the smart internet search is a great improvement in general and helps the 7B-Llama not to get stuck.
 The failsafe mechanisms for Llama (see parameter LLAMA_FAILSAFE) are still experimental, but help to keep the system running when context is lost by re-iterating step(s).

-Try for yourself...
+Try for yourself... :-)

 You might ask the question: "Why using a Llama when OpenAI and its excellent models are available?"

-I did tinker a lot with agents like BabyAGI or AutoGPT and its derivates using gpt-3.5-turbo.
-With functions like smart internet search, involving summarization in chunks by LLM, or other langchain tools my API rate went ballistic.
+I did tinker a lot with agents like BabyAGI or AutoGPT and its derivates, using gpt-3.5-turbo.
+With new functions and concepts like smart internet search, involving summarization in chunks by LLM, or other langchain tools my API rate went ballistic.
 And that's where I started looking for alternatives.
-Of course GPT is much more powerful and has bigger context length, but using Llama 100% locally has its own merits...
+Of course GPT is much more powerful and has bigger context length, but using Llamas 100% locally has its own merits...

+You can find precompiled .bin files of popular Llamas for example here (nomic-ai/gpt4all-chat): https://github.com/nomic-ai/gpt4all/tree/main/gpt4all-chat

+The models wizardLM-7B and vicuna-7B do work best for me on MacBook M1 with 16GB RAM.
+Unfortunately I am not able to persuade a 13B model to run with a reasonable token rate.
+Runs at something like 1 token per minute.

 ********************